Mahbaneh/MISPEL/README.md

 For the first three steps, we used the instruction prepared in the [RAVEL repositoty](https://github.com/Jfortin1/RAVEL).
 For running Step 4 for your data, you can use our code by setting "--normalizing" parameter to "True".

 # Running:
-For running the code you need to have the JHU brain template used for .
+For running the code you need to have the JHU brain template used in [RAVEL repositoty](https://github.com/Jfortin1/RAVEL).
+We put this templete in the [Data](https://github.com/Mahbaneh/MISPEL/tree/main/Data) folder.

 ```
 python3 main.py --data_dir "Data" --mask_adr 'Data/JHU_MNI_SS_T1_Brain_Mask.nii' \